MocapMike/MotionCaptureDocumentation/docs/Tutorials_Dir/QTM_Processing_Tutorial.md

         * Locate the toolbar with various icons.
         * Click on the icon that resembles a crosshair or target.
         * Choose "Load Aim Model...".
-        * Ensure only your desired aim model is selected.
+        * Ensure only your desired aim model is selected.md
         * Click on "OK".

 ### 4. Label the Data: